Sophietje/Verification-Tool-Overview/Tools/Checkers/TAPAAL.md

 #### Related tools (tools mentioned or compared to in the paper):

 #### Meta
-:: Petri Nets
+:: Petri nets
 :: PV2 :: performs queries on Petri nets